chandanparihar1986/BMICalculatorProj/README.md

 BMI Calculator
 =============

-This is just a demo project to calculate the BMI (Body Mass Index) of the person.
+This is just a demo project to calculate the BMI (Body Mass Index) of a person.
 This can help identify the high risk people given their weight and height is known.
 * Problem statement 1- Calculate the BMI using the given Table 1 and add three new columns
   * BMI
   * BMI Category